 Unit-load and mini-load systems are two of the most common types of automations that are categorized as AS/RS.
 Both these systems utilize computer-controlled cranes that navigate to a product’s location within the storage area and remove the storage medium where the product is contained.
 Unit-Load Systems are used to store and retrieve entire pallets, while mini-load systems are used to store and retrieve smaller loads like bins or totes.

 Shuttle systems are made up of carts that operate on systems of racking with tracks.
 These shuttles move pallets between racks, and are capable of moving large loads very quickly.
-They can travel between levels of racks, allowing them to access a variety products.
+They can travel between levels of racks, allowing them to access a variety of products.
 However, shuttle systems are only able to retrieve entire pallets, and so they’re less efficient for warehouses that manage a variety of different inventory with a broad variety of throughput processing speeds.

 Vertical Lift Modules (VLM) are closed-storage systems that securely store trays on racks on either side of a retrieving mechanism.
 A VLM can be controlled by an operator or the warehouse management system (WMS).
 The selected tray is grabbed by the retriever and moved down the center to a picking window, where the operator is able to receive the tray without having to move to find and retrieve the items.
 The operator then selects the necessary items from the tray (often using a pick-to-light system or other automation to assist), before it is returned to storage.